KStudzinska/sql_sample/Readme.md

 # SQL Portfolio

-This is my sql portfolio please write something here.
+This is my sql portfolio.

 ## Database schema